Philosophy, Religion & Ethics

 In Key Stage 3 students study philosophy, religion and ethics (PRE).

-- To question, explore and gain knowledge of the core beliefs and values of world religions, key philosophical questions and ethical topics.
+- To ensure students question, explore and gain knowledge of the core beliefs values and diversity of world religions, key philosophical questions and ethical topics

-- To develop students’ evaluative skills and establish informed opinions on world views, gaining informed knowledge relevant to the world they live in.
+- To develop students’ evaluative skills and establish informed opinions on world views, gaining informed knowledge relevant to the world they live in so they can flourish and reach their full potential

-- To question, be curious and debate issues and beliefs that surround them throughout their lives.
+- To encourage students to question, be curious and debate issues and beliefs that surround them throughout their lives

-- To develop “the self” and be respectful to others who are different to them in beliefs, views and practice.
+- For students to develop “the self” and be respectful to others who are different to them in beliefs, views and practice

-- To give them the tools to be informed about the world around them
+- To give students the tools to be informed about the world around them and be good citizens

-By the end of KS3 students will know the historical context and core beliefs of the 6 major world religions so they have the factual knowledge needed to confront inaccuracies and misconceptions in an ever media driven world, and have knowledge needed to live in a multi religious society.
-Ultimate philosophical questions and ethics dilemma gives students a chance to questions and form opinions on moral and social matters that often impact our world.
-They will leave having the confidence and religious literacy to debate and articulate those view with others and embodying the character of a Roundwood Park leaver.
+By the end of KS3 students will know the historical context and core beliefs of the 6 major world religions so they have the factual knowledge needed to confront inaccuracies and misconceptions in an ever media driven world, and have the knowledge needed to live in a multi religious society.
+Ultimate philosophical questions and ethics dilemma gives students a chance to question and form opinions on moral and social matters that often impact our world.
+They will leave having the confidence and religious literacy to evaluate and articulate those view with others and embody the character of a Roundwood Park Leaver.

 General Ethics in Year 10